nikolasburk/tutorial-validator/README.md

     - it’s not clearly specified _where_ a certain change should happen, e.g. when a certain file should be changed but it’s not clear where in that file
     - certain steps are skipped because they seem too natural to be written down (e.g. a command to start an app so that it can be tested); this can especially trip up beginners/newcomers that otherwise have very little knowledge about the tool they’re trying to learn about
     - prerequisites aren’t explicit enough so that readers hit a wall at a certain point in the tutorial, e.g. because they don’t have a tool (or its correct version) installed
+- readers may have different experience levels and what's implicitly understood by some, may not be by others

 ## Solution